salzmanlab-admin/DEEPEST-Fusion/README.md

 For running DEEPEST-Fusion JSON script on a local cluster, Rabix should be installed first.
 Rabix is an open-source tool developed by Seven Bridges, that can be used to run a computational workflow written in Common Workflow Language (CWL) on a locul cluster.
 More information on how to install Rabix can be found in this GitHub repositiory: https://github.com/rabix/bunny

-# Example Batch script for running DEEPEST-Fusion on a local cluster
+# Example batch script for running DEEPEST-Fusion on a local cluster

 An example batch script "DEEPEST-Fusion_submit_job.sbatch", based on job scheduler Slurm has been provided.
 In the batch script file the path to where Rabix has been installed, DEEPEST-Fusion pipeline JSON file (DEEPEST-Fusion_pipeline.json), and DEEPEST-Fusion input JSON file (DEEPEST-Fusion_input.json) should be provided.

+# Output files

+Three primary report files containing reported fusion junction with their corresponding statsitical scores and number of various types of aligned reads can be found under:

+- modified-MACHETE report file (based on FarJunctions database): Knife_and_MACHETE_Known_fusions_parallel_rev_\*/root/KNIFE_GLM_model/\[Dataset name\]\_1\_circJuncProbs.txt_cdf
+- modified-MACHETE report file (based on known fusion database): Knife_and_MACHETE_Known_fusions_parallel_rev_\*/root/MACHETE_AppendNaiveReptParallel_Known/\[Dataset name\]\_naive_report_Appended_MACHETE_Parallel\_Known.txt
+- KNIFE report file: Knife_and_MACHETE_Known_fusions_parallel_rev_\*/root/MACHETE_AppendNaiveReptParallel/\[Dataset name\]\_naive_report_AppendedMACHETE\_Parallel.txt

+In each report file, high quality junctions are called by imposing thresholds on the statistical scores (as described in the paper).
+The list of reported fusion junctions which is the output of the junction nomination component (first computational component in DEEPEST-Fusion) is the union of fusion junctions called from these 3 report files.
+This list of reported fusions should then undergo the statistical refinement step (the second componenet of DEEPEST-Fusion) which is based on Sequence Bloom Trees.

-# CWL Scripts for implementing Sequence Bloom Trees
+# CWL scripts for implementing Sequence Bloom Trees

 All scripts needed for implementing Sequence Bloom Tree (SBT) filters for an RNA-Seq database can be found in this github repository: https://github.com/elehnertSBG/SBT-Apps.
 Mor information on the SBT algorithm and the order in which the SBT CWL scripts should be run can be found in the original SBT manual: https://www.cs.cmu.edu/~ckingsf/software/bloomtree/sbt-manual.pdf

 # Contact